buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_3/Lesson_2_Call_the_inference_API.md

 This should be pretty self explanatory — we are checking for three different statuses: `ok`, `503`, and any other error!
 Let’s break these down a bit more:

 `ok` - Remember this is essentially any successful status code like a `200`.
 This means the call was a success and it should return back the image.
-Now the interesting part here is taking our response and converting it into a `buffer` .
+Now the interesting part here is taking our response and converting it into an `arrayBuffer` .
 In order for us to set our image in our UI we will need to convert it into a form that our UI will be able to read.
-Let’s start with a buffer and see what happens :).
+Let’s start with a an ArrayBuffer and see what happens :).

 `503` - We will receive this when our model is still loading.
 This response will include two properties — `error` and `estimated_time` . `error` will just be a message stating what is happening and `estimated_time` is how much longer it may take to load the model.
 We will be using the `estimated_time` to setup a retry method soon so keep that in mind!